Dave-team/Knowledge-base/Venture Capital.md

 - Pre-Money Valuation: The valuation of the company right now, prior to investment
 - Post-Money Valuation: The pre-money valuation plus the total investment amount

-## Pitch deck
-A pitch deck is a presentation used to investors.
-In other words: pitch presentation.
-Content of the pitch deck:
-1. Introduction: Who are you and why you're here?
-Keep it short and sweet.
-2. Company purpose: definition of the company in a single declarative sentence
-3. Problem:
-	- Describe the pain of the problem
-	- Outline how the customer addresses the issue today
-4. Solution
-	- Demonstrate you company’s value proposition to make the customer’s 	life better
-	- Differentiate from other solutions
-	- Provide use cases
-5. Why now
-	- Show the history of the category
-	- Define recent trends that make the solution possible
-6. Market size
-	- Identify/ profile the customer the company goes after
-	- Calculate the TAM (top down), SAM (bottom up) and SOM
-7. Product
-	- Product line-up (form factor, functionality, features, architecture, 	intellectual property).
-	- Development roadmap
-8. Business Model
-	- Revenue model
-	- Pricing
-	- Average account size and/or lifetime value
-	- Sales and distribution model
-	- Customer/pipeline list
-9. Team
-	- Founders and Management
-	- Board of directors/ board of advisors
-	- If more, show the employees and brief their role
-10. Competition
-	- List competitors
-	- List competitive advantages
-11. Financials
-	- P&L
-	- Balance Sheet
-	- Cash Flow
-	- Cap table
-	- The deal
-12. Contact page : Leave your contact details

 ## Company valuation
 Startups are valued based on many variables.
 Some factors playing a role are:
 - Market conditions within the specific industry